 This is the first summer in a while where we had nothing, absolutely NOTHING, on our calendar.
 No trips, no weekend getaways, not even camping trips.
 Between recently moving, home repair projects, and a new baby, we didn't know where life would lead so we kept things free and clear.
 But mostly it's because we are basically broke and house poor (waaahhhhp, waaaahhhhhh).

 At first it bothered me, as I watched everyone else on social media off and running to fun destinations and adventures.
 And sure, I signed my kids up for summer camp at a neighbor's house, gymnastics camp, and T-ball.
-But my summer stated feeling so mundane and boring compared to everyone else's.
+But my summer started feeling so mundane and boring compared to everyone else's.

 Then an interesting thing happened.

-Years ago when we were in our F.D. (financial disaster) we basically “fired” everyone mentally.
+Years ago when we were in our F.D. (financial disaster), we basically “fired” everyone mentally.
 We stopped paying people to entertain us.
 We stopped paying to see different scenery.
 Stopped paying people to make food for us.
-We stopped paying to sleep in someone else's bed, or drive someone else's car.
+We stopped paying to sleep in someone else's bed or drive someone else's car.
 We stopped paying people to provide things that we were capable of providing ourselves.
 We did it out of necessity and ended up having some of the best years of our lives.

 …and it's happening again.